 Debt consolidation loans for bad credit are hard to come by.
 Lenders like to see a credit score of at least 670 for a debt consolidation loan, but probably closer to 700 just to be safe.

 It’s not the only factor that matters, but a low credit score could stop you from getting a debt consolidation loan with reasonable interest rates and terms.

 Security is another word for collateral, which is something of value creditors can hang on to, should you fall short of repayment.
-The two most common types of securities are a home or car.
+The two most common types of loan securities are a home or car.
 Property, investments, even boats, are other forms.

 Securities make you less of a risk in the eyes of a lender.
 They know that at worst, they can walk away with something they can sell to recoup losses.

 Make a Budget and Live Conservatively